dbaldwin103/EasyLink-API-V2/README_SendingRequests.md

 ### Update

-A *PATCH Update* call does not need to send the full payload!
-If only the *DesiredDeliveryDate* needs to be modified, then only that field needs to be sent.
-For example:
+A *PATCH Update* call will need to send the full payload again!
+To prevent incorrect data, all fields will need to be sent again for an Update request, even though you may only be updating one or two fields.
+For example, to update the quantity requested on the payload POST payload above, you might send:

 ```http
 PATCH <your_api_suffix>?Record_Name=<your_record_name>&amp;Action=Update HTTP/1.1